nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 Notice similarity between AST and pattern for matching - each node has `kind` field, which describes what kind of node this is.
 In this case we are interested in first and second subnodes of the `BracketExpr` node - flow stage kind and type parameter respectively.

-As we have alreay seed earlier, `map [string]` and `map[string]` are parsed differently - first one is handled as one-element array passed to `map` function argument, and second is bracket expression (like accessing element of the array).
-This difference is caused by [method call syntax](https://nim-lang.org/docs/manual.html#procedures-method-call-syntax) and usually makes programming DSL a little harder - you need to check for both alternatives, remember which index each capture should be in etc.
+As we have alreay seed earlier, `map [string]` and `map[string]` are parsed differently - first one is handled as one-element array passed to `map` function argument, and second is bracket expression.
+[Method call syntax](https://nim-lang.org/docs/manual.html#procedures-method-call-syntax) and usually makes programming DSL a little harder - you need to check for both alternatives, remember which index each capture should be in etc.

 With pattern matching though it becomes quite easy to do - adding second alternative to match will be enough.